Order point-of-sale devices online

 B2B Web design, E-commerce, FinTech

-I created a prototype using Figma, developed a usability testing plan, then used UserZoom to conduct an unmoderated usability test.
+After refining the requirements, I created a Figma prototype, developed a usability testing plan, and conducted an unmoderated usability test via UserZoom.

 Participants: